The ECHR upholds 25% of Spanish in classrooms: "Catalonia is a bilingual region"

 No hay anuncios

-Strasbourg acknowledges that the Charter for the Protection of National Minorities aims to guarantee the teaching of minority languages, such as Catalan, but sees other ways to achieve this purpose without having to apply linguistic immersion.
-Thus, the ECHR considers it more appropriate to opt for bilingual or multilingual education, or simply "classes in minority languages in public schools" or "private schools for minority languages".
+Strasbourg admits that the European Charter for Regional or Minority Languages aims to guarantee the teaching of minority languages, as is the case with Catalan, but sees other ways to achieve this purpose without having to apply linguistic immersion.
+Thus, the ECHR considers it more appropriate to opt for bilingual or multilingual education, or simply for there to be "classes in minority languages in public schools" or "private minority language schools".
+In other words, for Strasbourg, educating in Catalan should not be a priority.

-The European court also argues that the Council of Europe's Charter for the Protection of National Minorities "does not establish what weight" minority languages should have in curricula and, therefore, dismisses that the Spanish justice ruling, which obliges at least 25% of classes to be taught in Spanish in Catalonia, violates any right of the Catalan linguistic community.
-"The challenged judicial decision did not repeal the school's linguistic policy, but simply increased the use of Spanish in one or more subjects, without modifying the predominant use of Catalan as the language of instruction," argues the opinion, which considers that the TSJC ruling dictates "an adequate balance between the preservation of the unity of the educational system and the promotion of linguistic diversity".
+The European court also argues that the European Charter for Regional or Minority Languages of the Council of Europe "does not establish what weight" minority languages should have in curricula and, therefore, dismisses that the sentence of the Spanish justice system which obliges to teach at least 25% of classes in Spanish in Catalonia violates any right of the Catalan linguistic community.
+"The challenged judicial decision did not repeal the school's linguistic policy, but simply increased the use of Spanish in one or more subjects, without modifying the predominant use of Catalan as the language of instruction," argues the ruling, which considers that the TSJC's sentence dictates "an adequate balance between the preservation of the unity of the educational system and the promotion of linguistic diversity".

 Cargando